-The joy (and mechanics) of adventure planning
+The joy of (Adventure) Planning

 My favorite annual activity has commenced: the acquisition of a fresh, new, empty dry erase calendar showing the entire year at a glance.
 Woohoo!
 Seeing the blank calendar is like looking at a blank check.